spencertipping/cd/README.md

     $ . cd-ssh                  # does nothing unless you have sshfs
     $ . cd-archive              # does nothing unless you have archivemount
     $ . cd-hdfs                 # does nothing unless you have hadoop-fuse-dfs
+    $ . cd-git                  # does nothing unless you have yagfs
     $ . cd-dev

 You can see the patterns that are handled by running `cd --patterns`.
 (This can